Yoga Poses to Reduce Stress and Improve Sleep

 The National Heart, Lung and Blood Institute cites several key reasons why sleep is so important to the body’s day to day development and general wellbeing:

-- Brain function: While sleeping, new pathways are formed in the brain which aides the retention of information and the development of new skills
+- Brain function: While sleeping, new pathways are formed in the brain which aids the retention of information and the development of new skills

 - Heart and blood vessels: Ongoing sleep deficiency can cause an increased risk of heart disease, diabetes, high blood pressure, stroke and obesity